 For leisurely walks in nature—in the middle of the city—Martin Nature Park and Myriad Gardens are two beautiful options.
 Martin Nature Park has 2.5 miles of wooded trails, which is long enough to get a nice walk in but too short to be exhausting.
 The sanctuary is popular with birdwatchers, and the entire area is frequented by wildlife and dotted with beautiful Oklahoma flora.

 You’ll find less wildlife at the Myriad Gardens, but the greenbelt in the center of the city is a wonderful getaway for nature lovers.
 Helpfully, the incredibly diverse selection of plants are cataloged and tagged with identification plates so you know what you’re admiring.
-Walk the perimeter, take the trails that cut through the center, spend time in the children’s area, lounge on the great lawn, or check out the koi pond and aquatic plants beneath the Crystal Bridge.
+Walk the perimeter, take the trails that cut through the center, spend time in the children’s area, lounge on the great lawn, or check out the koi pond and aquatic plants near the Crystal Bridge.

 Is dad more of a fan of military history?
 The 45th Infantry Museum is located on the city’s northeast side, and while that sounds like a day indoors, two-thirds of the total area is located outdoors.
 That’s to make room for a massive display of tanks, jeeps, personnel carriers, and aircraft from a variety of conflicts in the 20th century.
 The museum is easily accessible from Interstate 35, and if you get too hot, you can pop inside and check out the largest public display of Hitler memorabilia in the U.S.

 Happy Father's Day from all of us!